MEDEA'S TV TROPES

 Fire-Forged Friends: Medea and Quincey's friendship may be a bit like a rollercoaster ride with its ups and downs, but it's a ride they're both willing to take.
 Despite their fiery personalities, they've found common ground in the fact that Quincey has not only protected Medea like he would any other member of The V7D, but has also been a true-blue friend, even when it comes to her romantic affair with Nico.

-Experienced Protagonist: When The V7D found her, she was already a renowned Mistress of the Underworld and a demolition ball against Underworld villains thanks to her mastery of Umbrakinesis.
+Experienced Protagonist: When The V7D found her, she was already a renowned Mistress of the Underworld and a demolition ball against Underworld nasties thanks to her mastery of Umbrakinesis.

-Psychopathic Womanchild: Type C. She's a picture of calm and power, a lady through and through - until you cross her path and push her too far.
+Psychopathic Womanchild: Type C. She's a grafecul lady with elegant movements, a lady through and through - until you cross her path and push her too far.
 When she's got a really nasty piece of work in her clutches, she transforms into a cackling psychopath, delighting in the suffering of her prey.
 It's a side of her that's both unsettling and exhilarating, and one you definitely don't want to see up close and personal.

-Hurting Hero: Just like those legendary Greek heroes we read about, Medea carries a constant air of sorrow that's both ever-present and dignified.
-It's as if the weight of whatever happened to her within The Norrington Household and all the lives she's taken has etched a profound sadness within her, causing her to carry a hidden well of tears deep within her soul.
-There's a constant underlying sorrow that lingers within her, even when she puts on a brave face with a calm smile.
+Hurting Hero: Much like the legendary Greek heroes we read about, Medea carries an air of sorrow that’s always present, yet dignified.
+It’s as if the weight of everything that happened to her in The Norrington Household, along with the lives she’s taken, has left a deep sadness etched into her.
+She carries this hidden well of tears within her soul.
+Even when she’s smiling or being snarky on the outside, that underlying sorrow is always there, lingering beneath the surface.
 Nicoletta, being the caring and supportive friend she is, always tries her best to lift Medea's spirits or at least bring a smile to her face.

 Combat Pragmatist: On her very first day as a V7D member, she wasted no time getting down to business.
-She hopped in Nicoletta's truck and tried to run over the opponents and the demon, then, due to having her powers temporarily drained out, brought some guns to take down the wolves in "Under Siege''—talk about some serious firepower!
-But get this - all that recklessness is probably due to her past training under Warren Norrington.
-She's used to making fast but calculated decisions in the face of danger, and it shows.
-So you can bet that when she's on the scene, she's not messing around.
+She hopped in Nicoletta's truck and tried to run over the opponents and the demon, then, due to having her powers temporarily drained out, brought some guns to take down the wolves in "Under Siege''—talk about some firepower!
+But all that recklessness is probably due to her past training under Warren Norrington.
+She's used to making calculated decisions and being three steps ahead in the face of danger, and it shows.

 Shared Family Quirks: Hollow/Eve casually mentions she's aware of Medea's face-blindness, attributing it to a design blip rather than a straightforward medical condition, as Medea assumed.
-Warren took into account the risk of granting them flawless vision evolving into photographic memory, a potential future hiccup.
-Consequently, their eyes were set to be utterly face-blind, leaving Medea to rely on scent and Eve on voice for recognition.
+See, Warren had anticipated that granting them perfect vision might lead to something like a photographic memory that could become a serious problem down the line.
+To avoid this, he designed their eyes to be completely face-blind.
+So, while Medea has to rely on voices to identify people, Eve uses their smell to recognize them.

 Real Badasses Take it Black: Subverted.
 You might expect the tough-as-nails Medea to go for a strong, black coffee that matches her intensity - but that's just not her style.
 When it's time to kick back and indulge in a little caffeine, she's all about the sweet and frosty iced coffee goodness.